The Vegan Foodie Weekend Guide to Berlin

 Breakfast

 Begin at Frea Bakery.
-This bakery is zero-waste, locally-sourced, and fully plant-based.
-Their food scraps and waste are composted and turned into fertilizer that is then returned to their local suppliers.
+This bakery is locally-sourced and fully vegetarian.
+They have an emphasis in being low waste; their food scraps and waste are composted and turned into fertilizer that is then returned to their local suppliers.
 How cool is that?!
 Get your day started with a fresh pastry: their cardamom buns, Spandauers, and marzipan poppy seed twists are three pastries that aren’t too big but really packed with flavor.
 You can also start with something simple like a croissant.
 If you want something a little less sweet go for the marzipan twist.
+Their baked goods are fully vegan, but their mains are a mix of vegan and vegetarian.

 The Sanctuary🌱